Explore Our Historic Houses

 With its origins in the Anglo-Saxon period, Bamburgh has dominated its volcanic outcrop and the surrounding countryside for centuries.

 Brancepeth Castle was the stronghold of the Neville family in medieval times.
 The Battle of Neville's Cross, between England and Scotland, was planned in the castle's Baron's Hall.
-The Nevilles forfeited their estates after the failed Rising of the North, and the Castle went through a number of hands before being bought by the wealthy Russell family in the late 18th-century.

 A grand Georgian country house B&B one mile from Bamburgh with afternoon teas, private garden, super-king beds & ample parking.